WLAN-Pi/wlanpi-core/README.md

 ## Endpoints

-TODO: Insert a description of the endpoints here.
+TODO: Insert a high level description of the endpoints here.

 ## Development Workflow